MaryamZahiri/MaryamZahiri/README.md

 🎓 Graduated in Robotics/Mechatronics Engineer from University of British Columbia, Class of 2020.

-👯 Open to collaborate on coding ideas
+👯 Open to collaborate on coding ideas.

 ##
 ## 📈 Github Contribution